Giunti Editore

-Giunti Editore S.p.A. is an Italian publishing house founded in Florence in 1956.
+Giunti Editore S.p.A. is an Italian publishing house founded in Florence in 1965.
 The company is based in Villa La Loggia, in via Bolognese, and affiliated offices in Milan.
-Giunti S.p.A. is the leader of a group comprising various brands and that is placed at second place among the Italian publishing groups by turnover.
+Giunti S.p.A. is the leading company within a group comprising various brands; it ranks second among Italian publishing groups in terms of turnover and operates the largest chain of bookshops.